owncloud-archive/doc-index-org/index.rst

 ownCloud Community Edition 6.0
 ------------------------------

-This documents the *older* ownCloud release. ownCloud 6 receives only security fixes, and users are encouraged to upgrade to the latest production release.
+This documents the *older* ownCloud release. ownCloud 6 is at end-of-life and users are encouraged to upgrade to the latest production release.

 * `User Manual <https://doc.owncloud.org/server/6.0/user_manual/>`_ (`Download
   PDF <https://doc.owncloud.org/server/6.0/ownCloudUserManual.pdf>`_)